steph-inners/steph-inners.github.io/index.md

 3. OCR (Optical Character Recognition) tools can help identify metadata on documents that don’t already have it.

 ## Heuristics for data processing
-I learned to wield heuristic questioning as a writing tutor in college and found them endlessly helpful for thinking through problems with tutees or for my own benefit.
-They're especially helpful in brainstorming the possible consequences of running processes at scale.
-HOWEVER, heuristic questions can oversimplify problems (it's what they're designed to do).
+I learned to wield heuristic questioning as a writing tutor in college and found it endlessly helpful for thinking through problems with tutees or for my own benefit.
+Heuristic questions are especially helpful in brainstorming the possible consequences of running processes at scale.
+HOWEVER, they can oversimplify problems (it's what they're designed to do).
 Use the following heuristics as one of many tools in your coding/designing toolbelt.

 ### Error handling
 When accounting for possible errors, ask yourself the following questions (the answer to each should be "yes"):